ekanshsareen/ekanshsareen.github.io/_pages/cv.md

   - /resume
 ---

-{% include base_path %}
+{% include base_path %} <br>
 An interactive version of my CV can be found below.
-If you'd prefer a PDF version, please click this link instead.
+If you'd prefer a PDF version, please click this link instead. <br>
 [Link button](http://example.com/){: .btn .btn-blue }

 Education